NoLtour/Uni-notes/Thermofluids/23 Flow characterisation and visualisation/streamlines.md

 They are only drawn to represent velocities for a single moment of time, hence not useful to represent turbulent flow (unless if you rendered it in real time or something and could see how the lines shift over time)
 They generally look more like:
 ![[Pasted image 20220202113951.png]]
 Note that two streamlines can never cross, this is because that would imply two different velocities occupying the same point in space and time.
-This also means that no mass can cross a streamline, so inside a streamline mass must be cons.
+This also means that no mass can cross a streamline, so inside a streamline mass must be conserved.

 ### Particle representation
 If we take a fluid particle and trace it's path through a fluid we can get it's [[pathlines|pathline]]: